PACE FAQ

 Do I need to take an ORIENTATION?

 All students new to Chabot College are REQUIRED to complete a Chabot College Online Orientation , plus Assessment and meet with a counselor to create a Student Education Plan, for Priority Registration.
-PACE Orientations are different and separate from the Chabot Online Orientation, and are a part of the PACE Admission process.
+PACE Orientations are different and separate from the Chabot College Online Orientation, and are a part of the PACE Admission process.

 How do I get my transcripts from other colleges sent to Chabot College?